-Child's school allowance: A lump sum is paid at twice the child allowance rate for each child enrolled in school.
-The allowance is paid annually at the beginning of the school
+Child's school allowance: A lump sum is paid at three times the child allowance rate for each child enrolled in school.
+The allowance is paid annually at the beginning of the school year.

-Foster care allowance: A monthly allowance is paid at six times the child allowance rate for children up to age 16 cared for by a guardian or foster parent.
+Foster care allowance: A monthly allowance is paid at ten times the child allowance rate for children up to age 16 cared for by a guardian or foster parent.

-Start in independent life allowance: A lump sum of 5,000 EEK is paid to orphans or persons without parental care who have spent at least the last 3 years in a children's home or a school for the disabled.
+Start in independent life allowance: A lump sum of 6,000 kroons is paid to orphans or persons without parental care who have spent at least the last 3 years in a children's home or a school for the disabled.